elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.25.3 - 2024-07-01 =
+- Add settings for delete all redirects (under Redirection > Settings tab) and add settings for numbers of redirects per page
+- Allow to edit auto-generated meta tags when focusing on inputs
+- Allow to use SVG in breadcrumb Home label & separator
+- Fix conflict with JetEngine and Bricks
+- Disable autocomplete for social settings
+- Fix wrong language code for news sitemap

 = 3.25.2 - 2024-06-21 =
 - Fix error when getting post images for SureCart products